Jessica Rhoades

 Development Producer - London

-Rebecca Ozer joined the Pacesetter team in March 2023 and has since worked across “Black Mirror,” “Thronglets” the game, and a range of projects actively in development.
+Rebecca Ozer joined the Pacesetter team in March 2023 and has since worked across the development and production of “Cunk on Cinema,” “Untitled Charlie Brooker Project,” “Black Mirror,” “Thronglets” the game, and a range of projects actively in development.
 Previously, they had a mix of hybrid international experience, also supporting a Starz UK/US writer’s room and collaborating with the British Film Institute.
-Originally from New York, they know a thing or two about Jewish shtick and delis, but after living in the UK for seven years, it’s safe to say they’re officially a marmite aficionado.
+Originally from New York, they know a thing or two about Jewish deli shtick, but after living in the UK for eight years, it’s safe to say they’re officially a marmite aficionado.

 Asia Gordon